GaloisInc/crucible/README.md

-This repo holds code for SAWScript.
+This repository contains the code for SAWScript, the scripting language that forms the primary user interface to the Software Analysis Workbench (SAW).
+It provides the ability to reason about formal models describing the denotation of programs written in languages such as C, Java, and Cryptol.

 Many dependencies are checked out into `deps/` when you build using `build-sandbox.sh`; see below.

 Dependencies include: